 Step 1: Demand seamless integration

-It’s 2018, and the truth is, you probably don’t manufacture in-house the goods you sell.
+You probably don’t manufacture in-house the goods you sell.
 Most likely, your online goods are sourced from various distributors, stored in warehouses and then drop-shipped to your customers.

 If this is the case for your company, then it’s incredibly important to integrate seamless connections with your suppliers through an order management system (OMS) that communicates smoothly between your systems and your suppliers’.
 Finally, you can say goodbye to the dreaded “typically ships in 2 to 4 weeks” message!